irennyyy/Short-Term-Electricity-Price-Forecasting-and-Trading-Strategy/README.md

 The process of building, testing, and seeing strategies fail was as valuable as any “successful” result.

+In the test period, trend-following achieved positive PnL while mean-reversion showed a clear drawdown, indicating a breakdown of in-sample behaviour.

+In practice, this suggests that simple signal-based strategies are unlikely to be robust without incorporating regime awareness or external drivers.

 ---

 ## Future Work